 However, you may not realise that there are a wealth of apps that you can leverage to help keep your family finances in check too.

-There are a range of budgeting apps out there that can track your income and expenses and help you to stay within your budget.
 Although budgeting may seem like another time-consuming chore, apps have made this task much easier and less stressful.
 Your financial health can now be controlled literally from the palm of your hand, so why not make the most of it?

-APPS TO HELP YOU BUDGET
+PERSONAL FINANCE APPS TO HELP YOU BUDGET

-If you’re looking for an app that will give you a real-time overview of all your finances, then Pocketbook is for you.
+First on our list of personal finance apps: If you’re looking for an app that will give you a real-time overview of all your finances, then Pocketbook is for you.
 This app automatically syncs your bank accounts, credit cards and home and car loans to allow you to keep track of every cent that moves in and out of your accounts.

 Pocketbook can sort your purchases into categories, so that you can see which areas you might be spending too much in.
 You can also set a “safe spending limit”, which is your maximum daily or weekly spending amount.
 If you’re not sure what this amount should be, then the app will calculate it for you!
 The app even helps you avoid the sting of paying late fees for overdue bills by sending you an alert when your bills are due.